Season One, Episode Six: “Rory’s Birthday Parties”

 LORELAI: No. But she did agree to make the string quartet learn “Like a Virgin.”

-— Madonna’s marriage to actor Sean Penn was mentioned in episode three at 32:00.
+• Madonna’s marriage to actor Sean Penn was mentioned previously in episode three.

-— The pope is “the bishop of Rome, chief pastor of the worldwide Catholic Church, and head of state or sovereign of the Vatican City State” (Wikipedia).
-The pope at the time this episode was St. John Paul II, who reigned from 1978 until his death in 2005.
+• The pope is the bishop of Rome, head of the Catholic Church, and sovereign of the Vatican City State.
+The pope at the time this episode aired was St. John Paul II, who reigned from 1978 until his death in 2005.

-— Elvis Presley (1935-1977) and Jim Morrison (born James Morrison, 1943-1971) were both highly influential mid-century US musicians.
+• Elvis Presley (1935-1977) and Jim Morrison (born James Morrison, 1943-1971) were both successful and influential mid-century US musicians.
 Elvis was a solo performer, sometimes referred to as “the King of Rock and Roll,” and Morrison was lead singer and frontman of rock band the Doors.
-Both died prematurely, and urban legends have circulated for years claiming that they are not dead, but rather going about their lives anonymously.
+Both died prematurely, and, for years, urban legends have claimed they faked their deaths and are going about their lives anonymously.

 SOOKIE: It’s too bad you couldn’t get your mom to relinquish Friday night.